mhadikus/rabbitmq-work-queues/README.md

 # RabbitMQ Work Queues with Docker and Python
- Using RabbitMQ to distribute tasks among workers using the competing consumers pattern
+ Using RabbitMQ to distribute tasks among workers using producer consumer patterns

 ## Starting RabbitMQ and Management Plugin with Docker Compose